juliusikkala/slang-cpu-utils/README.md

 streamline standalone [Slang](https://github.com/shader-slang/slang) application development.

-The tools are collected together like this, because they assume a common basis:
-[`platform.slang`](lib/platform.slang).
-This module maps C types to Slang equivalents to allow working with C bindings.
+The collection includes a **binding generator** which enables using C libraries in Slang, as well as a CMake toolchain to make standalone Slang development easier.
+There's also the Slang CPU Utility Library (SCUL) which aims to implement features which aren't available in the core modules of Slang but are useful for CPU applications.

+The aim is to implement as much as possible in Slang.
+While C libraries for many of the things provided SCUL exist, the current goal is to have the C standard library be the only dependency, and perhaps one day not even that.
+Implementing everything in Slang is also an exercise in figuring out which areas of Slang need improvement.

-All components of this library are MIT-0, so you can just use it without even crediting anyone.
+All components of this collection are MIT-0, so you can just use them without even crediting anyone.
 No warranties though.
 See [LICENSE](LICENSE) for details.

 ## Building